auth0/docs/articles/connections/adding-scopes-for-an-external-idp.md

 ---
 description: How to add scopes to your IdP connection.
+tags:
+  - connections
+  - scopes
 ---
 # Add scopes/permissions to call Identity Provider's APIs

 Once user is logged in, you can get the user profile and then the associated `accessToken` to call the Identity Provider APIs as described in: [Call an Identity Provider API](/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api)